Brenda Walker (Emmerdale): Storylines

 After Terry dies in a fire, Brenda starts a relationship with Bob and is given a granddaughter after Gennie gives birth to her and her fiancé Nikhil Sharma's (Rik Makarem) baby, Molly.
-Brenda is diagnosed with a brain tumour after losing centration at the wheel of a car and almost running over rival Val.
+Brenda is diagnosed with a brain tumour after losing concentration at the wheel of a car and almost running over rival Val.
 The doctors advise Brenda to have surgery, but she refuses, much to Gennie's anxiety.
 Brenda decides not to tell Bob, but confides in his friend Dan Spencer (Liam Fox), leading to Bob thinking that Brenda is having an affair with Dan, and the two men coming to blows outside the café.
 Brenda reveals that she has a brain tumour, and Bob tells her he will stand by her no matter what.
 Brenda decides not to have surgery, but after constant nagging from Gennie to have it, Brenda agrees.
 Nikhil and Gennie bring the date of their wedding forward, which angers Brenda and she tells Gennie that she will not be attending.
 Brenda also decides not to have surgery to remove the cancer.
 This leaves Gennie heartbroken, and at the altar just as she is about to marry Nikhil, she has a change of heart, saying she does not want to get married without her mother there.
 Brenda does eventually attend, but collapses and suffers a seizure whilst there.
 She is rushed to hospital, but she is told she will be fine.
 Afterwards, Brenda tells Gennie that she will have surgery.

 Brenda goes to hospital to have her brain tumour removed, with Gennie, Bob, Nikhil and Dan waiting anxiously.
 The wait proves too much to Gennie, revealing to Nikhil that she wishes she never pushed Brenda to have surgery.
 Brenda survives the operation, but has to wait a few weeks before she is told whether the cancer has fully been removed.
 Brenda is told by the hospital that the cancer could be reoccurring, which unnerves Brenda.
 She undergoes chemotherapy in the hope that the tumour will not return, but is devastated when her hair starts falling out.
 She pleas with Gennie to shave all of her hair off, which leaves both Brenda and Gennie distraught.
 Brenda is reluctant to show Bob her head, but Bob reassures a worried Brenda that he will always love her, with or without hair, so she reveals her head, and the pair passionately kiss.
 Bob later proposes to her, which she accepts.
 After their wedding, Brenda and Bob are at the Woolpack where the police, along with Debbie and Jai appear.
 They tell them, Chas Dingle (Lucy Pargeter) and Nikhil that Gennie has died.
 They reveal that Gennie was in a car accident at the time, but really Chas' serial killer fiancé Cameron Murray (Dominic Power) suffocated Gennie after her crash as she overheard him admitting to killing Carl King (Tom Lister) the previous year.
 Following this, Brenda becomes good friends with Kerry Wyatt (Laura Norton).